mikejac/node-red-contrib-google-smarthome/docs/local_fulfillment.md

     For UDP, fill in the fields as follows,<br>
     * Broadcast address: Set to `255.255.255.255`.
     * Discovery packet: Set to `6e6f64652d7265642d636f6e747269622d676f6f676c652d736d617274686f6d65`.
-    * Listen port: Set the same port you set as "Discovery Port" in the configuration of your management node.
+    * Listen port: Set to port 3002.
+Must be identical to the "Discovery Port" as set in the configuration of your management node.
-    * Broadcast port: Set the same port you set as "Discovery Port" in the configuration of your management node.
+    * Broadcast port: Set to port 3002.
+Must be identical to the "Listen port".

 13. `Save` your changes.